 3.Mezcal Shot Necklaces

-On Christmas Eve day, my mom and my aunt and I went and took a five hour cooking class.
+On Christmas Eve day, my mom and another aunt, her brother’s wife, and I went and took a five hour cooking class.
 I thought it would be interesting, but I wasn’t prepared for it to be as much fun as it was.
-When we first walked into the house the host put wooden shot glasses tied on strings around our necks and told us they were for the Mezcal.
+When we first walked into the house the host put wooden shot glasses tied on strings around our necks and told us they were for the mezcal.

 At one point I was helping myself to the Mezcal and I asked my aunt if she wanted another shot.
 She was holding a beer in one hand and her phone in the other and she said, “No thanks, I don’t have a free hand.”
 Then she slowly looked down at the shot glass necklace and looked up at me with a big grin and said, “But wait, I have a neck!”